rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="moveToBack"></a>
 ## *moveToBack*

 Moves the specified client to the back or bottom of the Z order.

 ### Events

- No Events.
+No Events

 ### Parameters